A Floer fundamental group: Application and proof of theorem .

 This loop is therefore trivial, but $\gamma_{-\epsilon_{i}}\gamma_{\epsilon_{i}}^{-1} = \gamma^{-\epsilon_{i}}$ so $\gamma^{\sum\epsilon_{i}}=1$.
 Moreover, the orientation of the couple $(\gamma_{\epsilon_{i}},\beta_{i})$ is constant with respect to $i$ (because one moves from one to the next by two gluings and the orientation is reversed by each gluing) and it can be supposed to be positive without loss of generality.
 This means that $\epsilon_{i}=\orient(\beta_{i})$ for all $i$ and hence $\sum\epsilon_{i}=\sum\orient(\beta_{i})$ (where $\orient(\beta_{i})$ is the orientation of $\beta_{i}$).
 As a consequence, we get

 Observe now that the orbits of $\rho$ induce a partition of $\M(\star,x)$, so repeating this for all the orbits $O_{1},\dots,O_{N}$ of $\rho$, we derive

-where $n_{x}=\sharp\M(\star,x)$ is the algebraic number of elements in $\M(\star,x)$.
-Recall this number is the component along $x$ of the image of $\star$ under the PSS morphism from the Morse to the Floer complex~:
+where $n_{x}=\Cardalg\M(\star,x)$ is the algebraic number of elements in $\M(\star,x)$ (i.e. the sum of signs $\pm1$ associated to each element in $\M(\star,x)$ according to a choice of coherent orientations).
+Recall this number is the component along $x$ of the image of $\star$ under the PSS homomorphism from the Morse to the Floer complex (using $\Z$ coefficients)~:

-Let $PSS_{FM}$ be the PSS morphism from the Floer to the Morse complex.
+Let $PSS_{FM}$ be the PSS homomorphism from the Floer to the Morse complex.
 Since $PSS_{FM}\circ PSS_{MF}$ induces the identity in homology, we have

 where $m_{x}=\Cardalg(\M(x,\emptyset))$.
 In particular we also have $\sum_{x\in\CovOrbits_{0}(H)^{*}}n_{x}\, m_{x} =1 $.

 As a consequence we have

 This is a contradiction, since we supposed $\gamma$ was non trivial.
 This ends the proof of theorem \ref{thm:AtLeastOneOrbit}.